Skip to main content

 Defense counsel should understand from the outset that digital privacy violation cases are fundamentally different from ADA cases.
 They are not the same type of litigation.
 Here are ten key distinctions:

-1. Real Harm vs. Manufactured Harm
+1. Real Harm vs. Technical Violations

-3. Interconnected Damage
+3. Network Effect Damage

-5. Concrete Injury Is Easier to Prove
+5. Concrete Injury Is Easier to Establish

 7. Long-Term Consequences